karocean9/Weather-api-/README.md

 operable program or batch file.

-# Installit using the following command
+# Install it using the following command

 C:\Angular\weather-api>npm install -g gulp